 the US and then getting deported, which totally disrupted our lives,

 and that may have placed us in a bit of an urgent situation.
-Check out processing times for your country and in
+Check out processing times here.

 Click here for another official